Patient derived xenograft: Pediatric cancer (neuroblastoma)

+Brain cancer (Glioblastoma)

+PDX models of glioblastoma (GBM) have been essential for improving our understanding of the disease both in preclinical and translational research.
+In vitro cell culture models of glioblastoma, although valuable, can not fully replicate the complexity of the disease since there is a clear lack of the brain microenvironment and clonal selection.
+Orthotopic PDXs of GBM can be established through intracranial injections of tumor cells using a stereotactic frame.
+It has been shown that PDX models of GBM can recapitulate the histopathology, phenotypic properties and genetics of the parental patient tumor, highlighting the relevance of such models for GBM research.

 Challenges with PDX model adaptation

 There are several challenges that scientists face when developing or using PDX models in research.
 For instance, not all tumor samples will successfully engraft in an immunodeficient mouse.
 When engraftment does occur, clinical study protocols are difficult to standardize if engraftment rates vary.
 There is also a possibility that the genetic complexity of the patients tumor is reduced during the initiation of PDX models, through a process known as genomic bottlenecking.
 Further, it is expensive to house mice, maintain histopathological cores for frequent testing, and perform ex vivo passaging of tumors in mice with high tumor burdens.
 The scientific community is trying to tackle these challenges mutualising efforts and exchanging models and expertise to avoid duplication: academic networks have sprung in Europe and USA, and the Horizon 2020 program is funding a new Research Infrastructure providing standardised services and resources, with the goal of improving reproducibility and open access to resources and services.

 With regard to using PDX in personalized medicine, there are financial challenges.
-In the US, the cost to develop PDX models is can potentially cost a patient thousands of dollars for treatment.
+In the US, the cost to develop PDX models can potentially cost a patient thousands of dollars for treatment.
 PDX models can also take significant time to create, which may pose a challenge to patients with advanced stages of cancer.
 Despite these setbacks, the PDX market is expected to grow from a market capitalization of $77.4 million in 2017 to $167.6 million in 2022 due to growing demand for personalized medicine.